postpilot-org/technical-exercise/README.md

 # About

-This is a sample app we made to allow technical exercises to hapen the best way possible.
+This is a sample app we made to allow technical exercises to happen the best way possible.

 All the resources needed to run and test the app will be provided by GitHub Codespaces.